hvac/hvac/docs/usage/secrets_engines/database.rst

 :py:meth:`hvac.api.secrets_engines.Database.rotate_root_credentials()`

 Rotates the root credentials stored for the database connection.
-This user must have permissions to update its own password
+This user must have permissions to update its own password.

 .. code:: python